 If you’re reading this, you already know that epoxy coatings provide the most durable flooring.
-In areas of heavy traffic, high impact, sunlight or chemical exposure…carpet, tile, wood and vinyl flooring won’t cut it.
+In areas of heavy traffic, high impact, sunlight or chemical exposure…carpet, tile, wood and vinyl flooring won’t do.
 So if you’re looking to coat your garage, walkway, driveway or basement, the only real decision is which epoxy coating system you get?
-In this blog, I will try to walk you through the process of selecting an epoxy coating that’s perfect for you.
+In this blog, I’ll walk you through the process of selecting an epoxy coating that’s perfect for you.

 Epoxy Coating System Types